dugoh/nullmodem/README.md

   These get filled by writes to the port and are drained by the timer.
   The timer also uses a buffer of this size to transfer data from one end of the virtual line to the other.
 - NULLMODEM_MAJOR: this is the major device number.
 This is from the experimental range.
-  Maybe someday it will be an officially assigned number :)
+  Maybe someday it will be an officially assigned number.

 In the makefile, you can turn on debug mode by un-commenting the "DEBUG = y" line.
 The driver then prints diagnostic messages to the kernel log.
 You can watch this with a "tail -f /var/log/kern.log".